yeasy/learning_pickleball/en/appendix.md

 As pickleball evolves, rules continue to be refined.
 The summary below is based on USA Pickleball's 2026 rules guidance; actual officiating should always follow the formal rule text adopted by the event:

 1.  **Partner Disagreement Rule**: In doubles, if partners disagree on a line call (one calls "out", the other "in" or unsure), the ball must be ruled **IN**, and the rally cannot be replayed.
-2.  **Dropped Ball Fault**: If an extra ball carried by a player falls onto the court during a rally, it is an immediate **Fault**, rather than a replay.
+2.  **Extra Ball Visible or Dropped Fault**: An extra ball carried by a player during a live rally must not be visible to the opponent and must remain in the player's possession.
+If the extra ball is visible to an opponent or falls onto the playing surface, it is a **Fault** against that player.
 3.  **Volley Serve Clarification**: The volley serve must have a visibly clear upward arc.
 Failure to demonstrate this upward motion is a violation.
 4.  **Wheelchair Two-Bounce Allowance**: A wheelchair player may let the ball bounce twice before returning it; the second bounce may be anywhere on the playing surface, and failure to return before a third bounce is a fault.
 5.  **Junior and Adult Age Events**: Junior events are for players age 18 and younger.
 In adult age-qualified doubles, the younger partner determines the team's age classification.